3aransia/3aransia.github.io/_posts/2019-10-23-3aransia-example.markdown

 ## Abstract

-Making the L/D Moroccan and arabian words understandable by the machines and the new technologies.
+Making the L/D Moroccan and Arabic words understandable by the new technologies.

 ## Examples of the L/D Moroccan Language